Nilegfx/code-standard/html/README.md

 Work in progress

 ## Naming convention:
 1. Class, ID names: `lowercase-with-dash`, try to describle it clearly without abbreviations.
+Also it's better to avoid names like `blue-bold-heading`, leave the defination of styles out of names, otherwise you may need to change it afterward when styles changed.

 ## Follow HTML standard:
 1. Tag and attribute names should be lowercase, prefix your customized properties with "data-"